thakira-dz/3as-terminology/README.md

 ## Future Plans

 - [ ] Export terms to Anki decks
-- [ ] Enable community suggestions for new terms
+- [ ] Open an Org for this project to make a better workflow!

 ---